 Are you ready to send your child to preschool?
 On top of it being a nerve-wracking time for everyone involved, it can get really overwhelming with all the choices out there.
 To make the school selection process even more difficult, preschool curriculums can be so different from each other!
 Some have mixed-age groups while some are play-based — where to start?!
 If you need help, you’re in luck.
 We’ve consulted experts from some of the top international schools in Singapore to get the lowdown on how to choose a preschool curriculum for your kids.
 Here’s what they had to say…

-Choosing the right preschool curriculum in Singapore
+How to choose the right preschool curriculum in Singapore

 Got a curious kid?

-Tanglin’s Nursery is the first in Asia to achieve the Curiosity Approach™ Accreditation.
+Tanglin Trust School’s Nursery is the first in Asia to achieve the Curiosity Approach Accreditation.
 It embeds a culture of curiosity in the learning environment, taking inspiration from Reggio, Steiner, Te Whariki and Montessori approaches.
-“Children are thrilled to come to school every day, looking forward to opportunities that nurture inquisitive minds, capture imaginations, and ensure that the innate characteristics of children – curiosity, awe and wonder – flourish,” explains Jo Osman, Deputy Headteacher at Tanglin Trust‘s Infant School.
+“Children are thrilled to come to school every day, looking forward to opportunities that nurture inquisitive minds, capture imaginations, and ensure that the innate characteristics of children – curiosity, awe and wonder – flourish,” a representative from Tanglin Infant School explained.

-Want a school with smaller class sizes?
+Want a preschool or kindergarten with small class sizes?

 “Compared to other large international schools, we have small sizes so we’re able to better personalise the learning experiences for each student.
 We greet all of our students by name from day one and give them opportunities to talk about their days,” a Junior Kindergarten teacher at International Community School (Singapore) said.
 The school also encourages smaller groups of students to work together based on their abilities, so the teachers can focus on the group’s strengths.
 Each student creates their own goals and family projects are also encouraged.